How to Plan Your Estate as a Young Adult

 Why is Estate Planning for Young Families So Important?

 Regardless of your age, if you have minor children, estate planning is essential to ensure they will be taken care of should anything happen to you.
 First, you will need to consider a financial plan for their care if you and their other parent are both deceased or incapacitated.
 How you go about this may depend on your financial situation and assets.
-In some cases, your estate planning attorney may suggest putting some of your assets into a revocable trust for the children.
+In some cases, your estate planning attorney in New Jersey may suggest putting some of your assets into a revocable trust for the children.
 When you choose this option, you can set yourself as the trustee and manage the money in the fund as you think best, using it to pay for your kids’ schooling and other needs.
 If you pass on, you can also choose a successor trustee to manage the trust.

 However, this is not an ideal solution for every situation.
 If you don’t have significant assets to place in a trust, your lawyer may ask if you have a life insurance policy or another way to provide financial security if you die or can no longer work due to disability.
 As you continue to work and grow your financial future, you may later revisit the idea of setting up a trust.